KagisoLegodi/Module_3_JSE2407_B_Kagiso-Legodi_JSE02/README.md

 ## Introduction

-Welcome to the Alpine E-store!
+Welcome to the Svelte E-store!
 This project is a web application designed to showcase products in a user-friendly manner.
 It features a detailed view modal to display comprehensive product information, including images, ratings, descriptions, and options to add items to the cart(not yet functional).

 ## Technologies Used